-If you are going to work abroad temporarily, for example, on a working holiday abroad, you must let HM Revenue & Customs (HMRC) know.
-This will help ensure that your tax position is correct when you leave the UK.
+If you are going to work abroad temporarily, for example, on a working holiday abroad, there are tax points to consider and you may need to let HM Revenue & Customs (HMRC) know.
 Here, we cover the basics.

-As students often find themselves working abroad during a gap year or as part of a university work placement for example, you can find lots of information about the things you need to consider in our site ‘Tax Guide for Students’.
+As students often find themselves working abroad during a gap year or as part of a university work placement for example, you can find comprehensive guidance on the tax and social security implications of working abroad temporarily in the ‘Going abroad’ section of our site ‘Tax Guide for Students’.

 Form P85 asks for details about: